 Thus, Larsson appears to raise the idea of Asperger’s only to dismiss it.
 Yet we know from some of Larsson’s correspondence before his death that he intended to feature Lisbeth as a character with Asperger’s syndrome and that he believed having such a lead character was a breakthrough thing to do in a crime novel.
 Lisbeth’s friendly brain surgeon, Dr. Jonasson, who removes the bullet from her brain in Hornet’s Nest, argues with the evil Dr. Teleborian that Lisbeth is not a paranoid schizophrenic or a paranoid, delusional sociopath as Teleborian believes, but should be thought of with a much “simpler” diagnosis—Asperger’s.

 In fact, there are many kinds of Asperger’s on the spectrum of autism, and a variety of overlaps between Asperger’s and other types of spectrum disorders.
 Most people with Asperger’s are fairly ordinary people and are not necessarily either incredibly brilliant nor completely socially clueless.
 However, there is a not infrequent form of high functioning Asperger’s whose hallmarks include various kinds of specialized intelligence in a person who, despite their brilliance, simultaneously lacks the basic ability to read basic social cues and to conform to “normal” social standards and expectations.
-If you have ever know a person like this, you know that part of their repertoire of survival skills is an uncanny ability to get under your skin, into your thoughts, and win a place in your life, even though they are so supremely difficult and hard to deal with.
+If you have ever known a person like this, you know that part of their repertoire of survival skills is an uncanny ability to get under your skin, into your thoughts, and win a place in your life, even though they are so supremely difficult and hard to deal with.
 Lisbeth is just like that in the way she captures Blomkvist emotionally, to the point that he can’t stop thinking about her, even though there is no rational explanation for why he would want to remain involved with her.

 At exactly the moment that Larsson was finishing the Trilogy and getting it ready for publication, the first literary novel to win critical acclaim featuring a character with Asperger’s was published: The Curious Incident of the Dog in the Night Time, by Mark Haddon.
 Haddon has since said he is not an expert on Asperger’s or other forms of autism and thinks that readers who want to learn about these syndromes should read books written by people who have experienced them.
 Both the title of Haddon’s book and much of the plot relates in various ways to Sherlock Holmes—with the not so subtle implication that Conan Doyle, in his presentation of Holmes’s character, may have been suggesting that Holmes was afflicted by something like Asperger’s although it was not a known diagnosis in Conan Doyle’s era.
 In a recent BBC series that brings Sherlock Holmes to life as a 21st century character in contemporary London, this new version of Sherlock clearly has Asperger’s or something resembling it.
 Played by Benedict Cumberbatch, this new TV Sherlock displays amazing feats of intelligence and intuition (and we see special effects that simulate the neurons firing in his brain to arrive at his conclusions so quickly).
 But he is a terrible friend and extremely difficult person to all around him.
 At one point he blurts out, “I’m not a psychopath, I’m a high-functioning sociopath!”